Current Projects: New England

 The Benefits and Challenges of Urban and Periurban Agroecology in Vermont and Cuba

 Initiated in 2016 with interests in Vermont and Cuba, this participatory action research (PAR) project is partnering with Vermont organizations conducting agriculture in the urban or peri-urban fringe of Burlington, Vermont.
 These include Intervale Center, New Farms for New Americans, UVM Catamount Farm, and Vermont Community Garden Network.
 A seed grant from the Gund Institute for Ecological Economics is allowing us to undertake learning exchanges with urban and peri-urban agroecology counterparts in Havana, Cuba.
-Broadly, it focuses on conducting a transdisciplinary agroecological analysis on the opportunities, challenges and resilience of urban and peri-urban agriculture for farmers, the organizations that support them and the cities where they are located.
+Broadly, this initiative focuses on conducting a transdisciplinary agroecological analysis on the opportunities, challenges and resilience of urban and peri-urban agriculture for farmers, the organizations that support them and the cities where they are located.

 Leek Moth Monitoring and IPM Program